DUNE/p3s/documents/src/INSTALLATION.md

 It's not a part of the core system and should be ignored until further notice.

-### DB Connection info
+### DB Connection and other deployment-specific information

+The database connection infoparameters are a part of "local configuration" since it may depend on deployment.
+This info is kept in the file named "local.py" which should exist in the same directory as manage.py.
+It is maintained outside of version control (i.e. is not in the repo) since it may contain sensitive information.

-Add a file names "databases.py" to same directory as manage.py, the template is as follows:
+The template is as follows:
 ```
+SITE = {
+    'dirpath': '/eos/experiment/neutplatform/protodune/np04tier0/p3s',
+    'p3s_input': '/eos/experiment/neutplatform/protodune/np04tier0/p3s/input',
+    'p3s_output': '/eos/experiment/neutplatform/protodune/np04tier0/p3s/output',
+    'dqm_domain': 'p3s-content.cern.ch',
+    'dqm_host': 'p3s-content',
+    'p3s_users': 'All,maxim,mxp,dladams',
+    'p3s_services':'All,pcalc,TO,purge,tscan,olddata',
+    'p3s_jobtypes':'purity,evdisp',
+}

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',
-        'NAME': '',
+        'NAME': 'p3s',
-        'USER': '',
+        'USER': '********',
-        'PASSWORD': '',
+        'PASSWORD': '********',
-        'HOST': '',
+        'HOST': '188.185.85.205',
         'PORT': '',
     }
 }
 ```

-This file is not stored in the repo for obvious reasons.

 ### Initializing the Database